DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 can reflect the current status of online courtship after the arrival of social networks today.
-The common similarities of online couples (circa 1997) were age (late thirties), marital status (were married), education (at least a bachelor’s degree), offline meeting (4–7 months later), distance (lived thousands of miles away), prior online relationships (females none, males had experience).
+The common similarities of online couples (circa 1997) were age (late thirties), marital status (were married), education (at least a bachelor's degree), offline meeting (4-7 months later), distance (lived thousands of miles away), prior online relationships (females none, males had experience).
 Online nicknames, modes and content of communication, timing, and presentation of the photo have had